rapmd73/JackrabbitRelay/README.md

         It can have any value as it presence is only required.

-    Reduction: The amount to reducew your position to all your exchange to close it.
+    Reduction: The amount to reduce your position to all your exchange to close it.
 Depreciated...

         This is a percentage.
 Do NOT put a percent (%) sign.
 Use this